zh-f/elbarco.cn/README.md

 4. type command `hexo server` or `hexo server -i <your ip>` to run your web site.
 5. open browser and see what's happening!

+BTW, this repo is really for my blog's backup, so you knows.